dcmwijaya/Sistem-Perawatan-Echeveria-Peacockii-Berbasis-Bot-of-Things/README.md

 <br><br>

 ## Disclaimer
-This application has been created by including third-party sources.
-Third parties here are service providers, whose services are in the form of libraries, frameworks, and others.
-I thank you very much for the service.
-It has proven to be very helpful and implementable.
+This application is my own work and is not the result of plagiarism from other people's research or work, except those related to third party services which include: editor code, libraries, frameworks, and so on.

 <br><br>